-Fascism and capitalism both allow entrepreneurship.
-The fascist society restricts it to those who contribute to the national interest.
+Fascism and capitalism both allow entrepreneurship, but a fascist society restricts it to those who contribute to the national interest.
 Entrepreneurs must follow the orders of the central planners.
-They can become very profitable.
-But not because they are in touch with the market.
+They can become very profitable, but not because they're in touch with the market.

-Fascism, like capitalism, does not promote equality of opportunity.
-Those without the proper nutrition, support and education may never make it to the playing field.
+Like capitalism, fascism does not promote equality of opportunity.
+Those without proper nutrition, support, and education may never make it to the playing field.
 Society will never benefit from their valuable skills.
-(Source: "Markets Versus Controls," Brown University.)

-In both fascism and socialism, the government rewards companies for their contribution.
-The difference is that socialist governments own the companies in strategic industries outright.
-These are usually in oil, gas and other energy-related resources.
+The government rewards companies for their contributions in both fascism and socialism.
+The difference is that socialist governments own the companies in strategic industries such as oil, gas, and other energy-related resources.

 Fascist governments allow private citizens to own them.
-The state may own some companies, but it is more likely to establish cartels of business within the industries.
-It hands out contracts, thereby coopting business owners to serve the state.
+The state may own some companies, but it's more likely to establish cartels of business within the industries.
+It hands out contracts, thereby co-opting business owners to serve the state.

-In the past, fascism gained power in countries where communism had also become a threat.
-Business owners preferred the fascist leader because they thought they could control him.
+Fascism gained power in the past in countries where communism had also become a threat.
+Business owners preferred the fascist leader because they thought they could control them.
 They were more afraid of a communist revolution where they lost all their wealth and power.
-They underestimated the leader's connection to the general public.

 Fascism grows if three ingredients are in place.
-First, the nation must be in a severe economic crisis.
-Second, the people believe that existing institutions and government parties cannot improve the situation.
-The third ingredient is a sense that the country used to be great.
-People look to a charismatic leader to restore the nation to greatness.
-They tolerate the loss of civil liberties if it allows them to regain past glory.
-(Source: "What Is Fascism?"
-Live Science, January 24, 2017.)
+A nation must be in a severe economic crisis.
+People must believe that existing institutions and government parties can't improve the situation.
+There's a sense that a country used to be great.
+People look to a charismatic leader to restore the nation to greatness, and they tolerate the loss of civil liberties if it allows them to regain past glory.

-Could the United States succumb to fascism?
-Not without violating the Constitution.
-First, it protects the rights of minorities from the very persecution that fascists thrive on.
+It's unlikely that the United States could succumb to fascism without violating the Constitution or eliminating it altogether.
+The Constitution protects the rights of minorities from the persecution that fascists thrive on.
 It has checks and balances.
-The fascist leader would have to dissolve Congress and the Judicial branch to attain full power.
+A fascist leader would have to dissolve Congress and the Supreme Court to attain full power.

-The U.S. Constitution also protects the free market, but that is consistent with fascism.
-For example:
+The U.S. Constitution also protects the free market, but that is consistent with fascism:

 - Article I, Section 8 establishes the protection of innovation through copyright.

-- Article I, Sections 9 and 10 protects free enterprise and freedom of choice.
-It prohibits states from taxing each others' production.
+- Article I, Sections 9 and 10 protect free enterprise and freedom of choice, and they prohibit states from taxing each other's production.

 - Amendment IV prohibits unreasonable government searches and seizures, thereby protecting private property.